 Student loan forgiveness: Texas

-Texas offers a number of student loan forgiveness and repayment programs.
-Many of them are aimed at helping healthcare professionals and educators, but there are also some opportunities for other professions.
+Many of the student loan forgiveness and repayment programs in Texas are aimed at assisting health care professionals and educators, but there are also opportunities for other professions.

-Also, realize that some programs have been suspended, but funding might be reinstated at a later date.
-You can find out more about the various programs by visiting the Texas Higher Education Coordinating Board (THECB) website.
+Keep in mind that programs available now may not be available in the future, because funding can always be suspended.
+That said, if funding does go away, it may be reinstated at a later date.
+You can find out more about several Texas forgiveness programs by visiting the Texas Higher Education Coordinating Board website.

 1. Physician Education Loan Repayment Program